zimnyaa/grpcssh/README.md

 DNS resolution is very simple and done via an SSH "session" channel in the form of Write(addr), Read(ip)

-for the pty shell, full credit goes to https://gist.github.com/jpillora/ here it is, kind of working:
+this is a reference implementation for a reverse socks proxy in a gRPC-based implant.
+The SSH server is added mostly for fun. for the pty shell, full credit goes to https://gist.github.com/jpillora/ here it is, kind of working:
 ```